 In 1994, Jim Horton contacted wood engravers from all over the United States and invited them to meet in Ann Arbor, Michigan for the first time forming a new organization called the Wood Engravers’ Network (WEN).
-The group pursues communication, encouragement, and education in this historic, yet contemporary relief medium.
+The Wood Engravers’ Network fosters education and creates a resource for wood engravers and the practice of wood engraving.

 WEN publishes the biannual journal called the Block & Burin, a website, a membership booklet, exhibition catalogs, and occasionally special collaborative projects like fine press books of members’ original prints called Here We Are, and Surroundings.